box/box-python-sdk/docs/usage/files.md

 To upload a file from a path on disk, call the [`folder.upload(file_path, file_name=None, file_description=None,preflight_check=False, preflight_expected_size=0)`][upload] method on the [`Folder`][folder_class] you want to upload the file into.
 By default, the file uploaded to Box will have the same file name as the one on disk; you can override this by passing a different name in the `file_name` parameter.
-You can optionally, also choose to set a file description upon upload by using the `file_description` parameter.
+You can, optionally, also choose to set a file description upon upload by using the `file_description` parameter.
 This method returns a [`File`][file_class] object representing the newly-uploaded file.

 ```python